witaradya/witaradya/README.md

 - 👋 Hi, I’m @witaradya
-- 👀 I’m interested in Embedded System, IoT, Arduino, Robotics, Programming, Electronics
+- 👀 I’m interested in Embedded System, IoT, Microcontroller, Robotics, and Artificial Intelligence
-- 🌱 I’m currently learning Embedded System, IoT, Arduino, Robotics, Programming, Electronics
-- 💞️ I’m looking to collaborate on Embedded System, IoT, Arduino, Robotics, Programming, Electronics
+- 💞️ I’m looking to collaborate on Embedded System, IoT, Microcontroller, Robotics, and Artificial Intelligence
 - 📫 How to reach me : u can send email on rajaradya07@gmail.com

 <!---